 Certain employees of the Partnership are also employees of affiliates of the General Partner.
-The Partnership paid these employees an aggregate of \$303,804, and \$273,984, in 2013 and 2012 respectively, to perform partnership management and investor relation services for the Partnership.
+The Partnership paid these employees an aggregate of approximately \$728,000 and \$312,000 in 2015 and 2014 respectively, to perform partnership management and investor relation services for the Partnership.
+The amount paid in 2015 included bonuses paid in connection with the sale of the properties discussed above.